CosmodiumCS/MK22-Siamese/README.md

 ```
 2. Install the required dependencies by running the following command: (you need python/pip installed for this if that wasn't clear)
 ```
+cd MK22-FileSplit
 pip install -r requirements.txt
 ```

 3. Create a new Discord bot and obtain the bot token.
 Refer to the Discord API documentation for instructions on how to create a bot and obtain the token.
-4. Replace the empty string in the `bot.run('')` line of the code with your bot token.
+4. make a file called .env in the same directory as main.py and on the first line write "TOKEN=" and then paste your bot token right after the = without spaces.

 ## Usage